mjlab: A Lightweight Framework for GPU-Accelerated Robot Learning: Manager-Based API

 \textbf{Curriculum manager.} The curriculum manager adjusts training conditions based on policy performance.
 Examples include scaling reward term weights, widening command velocity ranges, or advancing robots to harder terrain rows as success rates improve.

 \textbf{Event manager.} Events are hooks that execute at specific points in the environment lifecycle: at startup, on reset, or at fixed intervals during training.
-The most common use case is domain randomization.
-When an event modifies a field of the \mujoco{} model (e.g., friction coefficients or link masses), \mjlab{} expands that field from a shared value to a per-world array and rebuilds the CUDA capture graph to reflect the new memory layout.
-This happens transparently to the user, who simply specifies properties and ranges to randomize over.
+The most common use case is domain randomization. \mjlab{} provides a domain randomization module covering body, joint, geometry, camera, light, material, and tendon parameters, each with configurable operations (absolute, additive, multiplicative) and sampling distributions (uniform, log-uniform, Gaussian).
+When an event modifies a field of the \mujoco{} model, \mjlab{} expands that field from a shared value to a per-world array and rebuilds the CUDA capture graph to reflect the new memory layout.
+For inertial parameters, the module implements physically consistent randomization based on the pseudo-inertia parameterization of \citet{rucker2022smooth}, guaranteeing that randomized mass, center of mass, and rotational inertia remain fully physically consistent for any perturbation magnitude.
+The breadth of randomizable parameters, from link geometry and inertial properties to joint dynamics and actuator gains, combined with physical consistency, makes the module applicable beyond sim-to-real transfer to problems such as system identification and hardware co-design.

 \textbf{Command manager.} The command manager generates goal signals for the policy---velocity targets, tracking waypoints, or object poses---and resamples them at configurable intervals.
 Commands are exposed to the observation manager so the policy can condition on the current goal.